 All vehicle operators with access to the movement area are required to have a valid Unrestricted - Airside Vehicle Operators Permit (AVOP).
 All ground vehicle access on the maneuvering areas will be controlled by FSS on MF 122.6.
-Operator's will be required to follow FSS direction and established procedures within the Airport Traffic Directives - AVOP Manual.
+Operator's will follow FSS direction and established procedures within the Airport Traffic Directives - AVOP Manual.